 Researchers at Georgetown University examined the medical records and status of 12 individuals who had survived a neonatal stroke.
 Now with ages ranging from 12 to 25, researchers wanted to determine what impact the stroke had on the child’s long-term health and wellbeing.
 For the most part, those studied demonstrated little evidence of having had a stroke.
 One participant walked with a limp, and several made their left hands dominant due to damage in functionality on the right side.
 All demonstrated good language skills.

 Researchers noted that during the perinatal period, an infant’s brain is very plastic, which makes it easier to adapt.
 When one part of the brain is damaged, the developing brain can reallocate skills to another healthy part of the brain.
-There are specific regions of the brain that may function as an alternate when damage occurs, but researchers warned that there are limitations.
+There are specific regions of the brain that may function as an alternate when brain damage occurs, but researchers warned that there are limitations.

 Even so, understanding that there are regions of the brain that can take over for functions like language or spatial skills offers promise for managing and treating symptoms associated with a stroke.
 The promising results of this study has led to an extended group, and will examine functions other than language in the hopes of identifying regions of the brain that have taken over.